-From the time Steven Chu was a child, it was expected that he would follow in his family’s footsteps and someday earn at least one advanced degree.
-Chu recalls that, during his early years, his mother felt he was inefficient with how he completed schoolwork.
+From the time Steven Chu was a child, it was expected that he would follow in his family’s footsteps and earn at least one advanced degree.
+Chu recalls that, during his early years, his mother felt he was inefficient in how he completed schoolwork.
 He was also considered to be a mediocre student when compared to his brothers and cousins.

 After graduating from Rochester with his bachelor’s degree in 1970, Dr. Chu applied to many well known schools.
-He chose to attend University of California, Berkeley where he worked with Eugene Commins.
+He chose to attend the University of California, Berkeley, where he worked with Eugene Commins.
 Chu would stay at Berkeley after graduating, first as a post-doc and then as an assistant professor in 1978.
 He left shortly afterward to pursue a career at Bell Laboratories.

 While at Bell Labs, Dr. Chu began his work with laser cooling, which would win him the Nobel Prize in Physics in 1997.
 He shared this award with Claude Cohen-Tannoudji and William Daniel Phillips.
 Dr. Chu also had two colleagues whom he recognizes as assisting him with his laser cooling work at Bell Labs, Leo Holberg and Alex Cable.

 Dr. Chu left Bell Labs in 1987 to be a professor at Stanford, where he currently serves as the William R. Kenan, Jr. Professor of Humanities & Sciences and Professor of Molecular and Cellular Physiology at Stanford University.
 During his time at Stanford, he has served as Physics Chair twice (1990-1993 and 1999-2001).
 Once at Stanford, he expanded his research interests to include polymer physics and biophysics.